CDCgov/prime-reportstream/.github/pull_request_template.md

 - [ ] Are there potential vulnerabilities or licensing issues with any new dependencies introduced?

 ### Process
-- [ ] Includes a summary of what a code reviewer should verify
+- [ ] Includes a summary of what a code reviewer should verify?
 - [ ] Updated the release notes?
-- [ ] Database changes are submitted as a separate PR
+- [ ] Database changes are submitted as a separate PR?
-- [ ] DevOps team has been notified if PR requires ops support
+- [ ] DevOps team has been notified if PR requires ops support?

 ## Security
 *List potential security threats and mitigations in the PR*